zimula/Data-Security/README.md

 3. Encryption

     i.
 Cornerstones
-        - Confidenciality: Ability to restrict data/ parts of it to some users.
+        a.
+Confidenciality: Ability to restrict data/ parts of it to some users.
-        - Authenticity: Ability to confirm the the identity of both recipient and data source.
+        b.
+Authenticity: Ability to confirm the the identity of both recipient and data source.
-        - Integrity: Confirm that data has not been interfered with during transfer.
+        c.
+Integrity: Confirm that data has not been interfered with during transfer.
-        - Non Repudiation:Data source must not be able to deny that it's the souce.
+        d.
+Non Repudiation:Data source must not be able to deny that it's the souce.

 3.1.
 Illustration via GnuPG